 The Verdict – What Is The Best Camp Coffee Maker?

 If you hadn’t guessed already, the coffee maker we have chosen is definitely the AeroPress so we can enjoy our morning brew with hot coffee that tastes amazing!

-I love my Aero Press coffee maker and would almost say it’s better than the coffee machine I currently have in our house.
+I love my Aero Press coffee maker and would almost say it’s better than the coffee machine I had while living in a house.

 The press seems to remove any bitterness, which means you can purchase cheaper beans!
 This is a great camping coffee hack if you’re trying to lower your expenses.